 Completion of the project will provide the framework for development of robust theory underpinning pattern block creation to be developed and explored.
 The automated pattern drafting software allows for clear theory linking the size, shape and proportion of individuals to pattern block shapes.
 In the longer term the project seeks to realise body-scanning-driven pattern development to be more focused within the clothing industry.
 Having developed the platform it will be possible to support SMEs looking to digitally create custom garments in a cost-effective way.

-Prasad Potluri, Professor of Robotics and Textile Composites in the School of Materials and the Director of Research at the Northwest Composites Centre / National Composites Certification and Evaluation Facility, works at the interface of robotics, textiles and advanced composites and has extensive industrial collaborations in technical textiles, aerospace, automotive, energy and defence sectors.
+Prasad Potluri, Professor of Robotics and Textile Composites in the Department of Materials and the Director of Research at the Northwest Composites Centre / National Composites Certification and Evaluation Facility, works at the interface of robotics, textiles and advanced composites and has extensive industrial collaborations in technical textiles, aerospace, automotive, energy and defence sectors.

 Over the last few years he attracted over £11 million funding for both fundamental research and collaborative research and development programmes.
 Funding sources include EPSRC, EU, TSB, AMSCI, DSTL and the US Air Force, as well as direct industrial funding.

 He has been developing novel 3D textile preforming technologies through the EPSRC Future Composites Manufacturing HUB.
 Some of the novel technologies include 3D weaving of near-net preforms, complex braiding, robotic dry fibre placement, robotic tufting and stitching.
 Professor Potluri leads a large textile composites group consisting of 25 researchers working at doctoral and post-doctoral levels.

 Professor Yi Li - professor and chair in textile science and engineering in the Department of Materials - established the Textile Bioengineering Framework to conduct systematic research in textile thermal bioengineering, biomechanical engineering, sensory bioengineering and biomedical engineering.